Ham's Redemption: Background: Whitening (Branqueamento) and eugenics in Brazil

 The earliest records of eugenics in Brazil appeared at the end of the first decade of the nineteenth century.
 In 1917, the physician and pharmacist Renato Kehl, was responsible for expanding and disseminating eugenics in Brazil.
 Kehl believed that the only way for the country to thrive was through a project that focused on the predominance of the white race and the whitening of the black population.
 In addition to segregation by skin color, his discourse also supported the exclusion of the disabled (either physical or mental) from society.
 He also defended the sterilization of criminals, the regulation of a prenuptial examination (to ensure that the bride was a virgin), examinations to ensure divorce if the woman had "illegitimate children" or had proven hereditary defects in her family, compulsory eugenic education in schools, and tests to measure mental capacity in children from 8 to 14 years of age.
 Kehl presented his thoughts in various congresses, and had an impact on groups of teachers, physicians and adherents of racial hygiene.
 In 1918, first eugenic society of Latin America, the Eugene Society of São Paulo (SESP), was founded.
-Some well-known members of the group included Arnaldo Vieira de Carvalho, Olavo Bilac, Alfredo Elli, Belisário Penna, Vital Brazil, Arthur Neiva, Luís Pereira Barreto, Antonio Austregésilo, Juliano Moreira, Afrânio Peixoto and Monteiro Lobato.
+Some well-known members of the group included Arnaldo Vieira de Carvalho, Olavo Bilac, Alfredo Ellis, Belisário Penna, Vital Brazil, Artur Neiva, Luís Pereira Barreto, Antonio Austregésilo, Juliano Moreira, Afrânio Peixoto and Monteiro Lobato.